ckmahoney/portfolio/content/posts/programming-interests-past.md

 ---
-title: Programming Interests (past)
+title: Programming Interests (Past)
 ---

-While I was teaching myself how to write code and build software, there were a number of topics that were compelling.
-This brief list are my favorite ones.
-I don't want to spend time right now writing about these topics in depth.
-You can book a consultation call with me if it is important to you.
-Happy to describe in better detail any of these.
+## Autodidactic Journey

+As a self-taught engineer, my journey of learning to code and build software was driven by curiosity and a commitment to mastering the craft independently.
+Several topics stood out as particularly compelling during this time.
+While I won't dive into them in depth here, I’m happy to discuss any of them in detail through a consultation.
+Here are my favorite past programming interests:

 - Functional Programming (Hindley-Milner & Lisps)
 - Emacs
 - Desktop Ubuntu
 - TypeScript
 - Website and application development
-  - Publishing projects for like 6 months
+- Publishing projects for six months

+## Good books

-Here are three programming books that I have read and learned a lot from:
+Here are three programming books that I learned a lot by reading and following along with a repl or compiler:

-  - The C Book by Mike Banahan, Declan Brady and Mark Doran
+- *The C Book* by Mike Banahan, Declan Brady, and Mark Doran
-  - Secrets of the JavaScript Ninja, by John Resig, Bear Bibeault, and Josip Maras
+- *Secrets of the JavaScript Ninja* by John Resig, Bear Bibeault, and Josip Maras
-  - Clojure for the Brave and True, by Daniel Higginbotham
+- *Clojure for the Brave and True* by Daniel Higginbotham